Westchester Environmental Permit Reviews: Wetlands, Slopes, and Trees

 What town wetlands regulation covers

 Town wetlands maps typically include features the state and federal maps don’t—intermittent streams, vernal pools, wet meadows, smaller ponds.
-The regulated buffer (typically 100 feet from the wetland edge) is the practical line that triggers review on construction, grading, filling, draining, dredging, dock construction, and certain landscape modifications.
+The regulated buffer (commonly 100 feet from the wetland edge, but varying by town — New Castle’s buffer is 150 feet, for example) is the practical line that triggers review on construction, grading, filling, draining, dredging, dock construction, and certain landscape modifications.
+Confirm your town’s specific buffer width.

 How NYS DEC fits in